Living-with-machines/CensusGeocoder/README.md

                     ├── lkup
                     └── linked
 ```
-Output files for each census year and country are written to separate directories.
-For each partition of the census (e.g. a county), there are 3 types of delimited text files: `linked`, `linked duplicates`, and `lookup`.
+Output files for each target geometry dataset and census year/country are written to separate directories.
+For each partition of the census (e.g. a county), 3 types of delimited text files `linked`, `linked duplicates`, `lookup` are output.

 Filenames are structured as follows:
 `{census_year}_{target_geometry_name}_{partition_value}`